Dym077/virtual-gallery/README.md

     + [Media](#media)
   * [Acknowledgements](#acknowledgements)

+## Agile development methodology

+For this project I used a method called Agile to keep track of my progress.
+For this I used a combination of issues divided into epics and user stories.

+The epics describe the most crucial features for the project and they have also been rated accordning to importance, with the most important epics being labeled with a milestone called "priority one".

+The user stories are all related to the epics and have themselves been divided into priority, using the MoSCoW method.
+This means that the most important features have the label "must-have", a less important but still important feature has the "should-have"-label, an even less important but nice-to-have feature has the "could-have"- label and a feature that has little to no impact on the project will be labeled with a "won't-have"- label.

-## User stories
+## Planning
-All user stories and epics are listed in full in the [README for the API ](https://github.com/Dym077/drf-api02)
+The importance of proper planning became very clear to me when developing a bigger project like this.
+GitHub provides powerful and comprehensive tools, such as a Kanban board and the possibility to add a group of issues to boards called projects.
+The issues were ordered into EPIC's and User Stories.
+Each EPIC has a smaller or bigger group of User Stories attached to it, and was provided with milestones and labels accordning to importance.

 ### Epics
 The epics represent the main project parts that includes all related user stories.
 The epics were all started in the backlog, and then moved into the epics column, where they were elected according to priority(the most important were labelled with a must-have label and a milestone of priority one).
 During the start of the working process, the epics were moved into the "to-do" column, later to the "in progress" column and when they fill all acceptance criteria of the related user stiories, they were moved to the "done" column.

 ### User stories
-All the user stories have their related EPICs and are also rated accoedning to their importance, with the "must-have" being the most important and the "should have" being slinghtly less important, the "could-have" being a nice feature that could be implemented if the deadline allows it and finally the "won't have" which will not be implemented.
+All the user stories have their related EPICs and are also rated accordning to their importance, with the "must-have" being the most important and the "should have" being slinghtly less important, the "could-have" being a nice feature that could be implemented if the deadline allows it and finally the "won't have" which will not be implemented.
 A full list of the user stories and related EPICs can be found in the [README.md for the drf-api](https://github.com/Dym077/drf-api02)

-## Agile development methodology

-For this project I used a method called Agile to keep track of my progress.
-For this I sed a combination of issues divided into epics and user stories.

-The epics describe the most crucial features for the project and they have also been rated accordning to importance, with the most important epics being labeled with a milestone called "priority one".

-The user stories are all related to the epics and have themselves been divided into priority, using the MoSCoW method.
-This means that the most important features have the label "must-have", a less important but still important feature has the "should-have"-label, an even less important but nice-to-have feature has the "could-have"- label and a feature that has little to no impact on the project will be labeled with a "won't-have"- label.

-## Planning

 ### Mockups

 Initially I sketched wireframes on paper and later I made more detailed ones in Balsamiq to get an overview over the features which had the "must-have"- label assigned to them.
 This app was developed with the "mobile first" approach, which means it is highly accessible on a mobile device.

 #### Mobile wireframes
+As this is a "mobile first" app, I started with the wireframes for the mobile devices.

 * Signup and signin page